nylas/nylas-ruby/README.md

 ## Using the Delta sync API

-The delta sync API allows fetching all the changes that occured after a specific time.
+The delta sync API allows fetching all the changes that occurred after a specific time.
 [Read this](https://nylas.com/docs/platform/#deltas) for more details about the API.

 ```ruby
 # Get an API cursor.
 Cursors are API objects identifying an individual change.